Kevin Gallen

-Playing career
+Career

 Queens Park Rangers

 Gallen was born in Chiswick.
 He made his Queens Park Rangers league debut in the Premier League at Old Trafford on the opening day of the 1994–95 season, and later went on to form a partnership with Les Ferdinand, scoring more than ten goals.
 Gallen's form dipped the next season after Ferdinand departed for Newcastle United, as QPR were relegated to The First Division.

-After just two games of the 1996–97 season, in which he scored three goals, Gallen sustained a serious knee injury whilst playing against Portsmouth, which resulted in him missing the rest of the season.
+After two games of the 1996–97 season, in which he scored three goals, Gallen sustained a serious knee injury whilst playing against Portsmouth, which resulted in him missing the rest of the season.

 His return to the team saw mixed performances, but by the 1998–99 season he was back to his best form, before injuries again held him back and the arrival of Rob Steiner and Chris Kiwomya kept him out of the team.

 The 1999–2000 campaign saw Gallen fall behind Kiwomya, Steiner, Steve Slade and Mikkel Beck in the pecking order.
 He did, however, manage to score a winning goal on the last day of the season at the ground where his injury troubles had started – Portsmouth.